Yttrium nitride

+Yttrium nitride shows similar semiconducting properties as the nitrides of lanthanum, scandium.
+In its rock salt structure, YN exhibits an indirect bandgap in the range of 0.9-1.3 eV.

-The nitrides of lanthanum, scandium, and yttrium show semiconducting properties and additionally the lattice structure of YN differs only by 8% from that of gallium nitride.
+Additionally the lattice structure of YN differs only by 8% from that of gallium nitride.
 This makes YN a possible buffer layer between a substrate and the GaN layer during GaN crystal growth.